manastalukdar/manastalukdar.github.io/website/blog/2019/05/04/measuring-productivity-performance-software-engineering-teams/readme.md

 ### Unfinished or Closed Late items

 This is the number of sprint backlog items that are either not completed, or closed out after the sprint end date.
+This metrics is a measure of:

+1. Sprint planning effectiveness.
+Value of 0 implies 100% effectiveness, i.e., all planned items were completed.
+2. Percentage of committed items completed.
+Value of 0 indicates 100% of committed items were completed.
+3. Items rolled over to next sprint.
+Value of 0 implies 0.

 ### Sprint Velocity Trend